-subject to paragraph 1.5 of this Schedule members of the public shall be permitted to pass and re-pass on foot and by vehicle along the Eastern Access and London Taxis and London Buses shall be permitted to use (at no cost to TfL) the Replacement Forecourt and to pass and re-pass along the Eastern Access; and
+subject to paragraphs 1.8 and 1.9 of this Schedule members of the public shall be permitted to pass and re-pass on foot and by vehicle along the Eastern Access and London Taxis and London Buses shall be permitted to pass and re-pass along the Eastern Access; and

-the Replacement Forecourt and the Eastern Access shall be managed and maintained at the Airport Companies' cost in accordance with the Bus and Taxi Access Scheme approved under paragraph 1.1 of this Schedule.
+the Eastern Access shall be managed and maintained at the Airport Companies' cost in accordance with the Bus and Taxi Access Scheme approved under paragraph 1.1 of this Schedule.

+During the period when temporary arrangements are in place for use of the junction and access road comprised in the Eastern Access pursuant to paragraph 1.3(a) of this Schedule only London Taxis and London Buses and not members of the public shall be permitted to pass and re-pass through such junction and along the access road.

-Nothing in paragraph 1.4 of this Schedule shall affect the application of the Airport Byelaws and nothing in paragraph 1.4 shall prevent temporary closure of Hartmann Road to all or any traffic and/or pedestrians where this is necessary for reasons relating to:
+Nothing in paragraph 1.7 of this Schedule shall affect the application of the Airport Byelaws and nothing in paragraph 1.7 shall prevent temporary closure of Hartmann Road to all or any traffic and/or pedestrians where this is necessary for reasons relating to:

 Security or emergency;